 In this process, evaluate and understand the timeline that they expect to follow.
 You’ll want to compare the work that these agents will do, how much time they’ll devote to you as a client, and whether their plan makes sense.

 Then, if you’re selling your home, you’ll need to negotiate your commission to make sure you get the best value on the real estate agent’s service.
-Buyers typically don't pay their agent's commission, but a commission rebate may be something to consider.
+Buyers typically don't pay their agent's commission, but certain agents offer commission rebates in states where they're allowed.

 Once you’ve settled on the costs and terms of working with your real estate agent, it’s time to sign an agreement.
 Most listing agreements will be exclusive, guaranteeing the agent a commission if the home sells.
 Buyer’s agent’s agreements are more variable, with some agents choosing only to sign one right before you make an offer.